New farm school

 We are encouraging low impact transport by building a cycle trail that connects the farm to existing cycle trails.
 It will be possible to cycle off-road the 4 km from Motueka township to the farm.

 All our farm water needs come from our lake, spring and well.
 Rainwater will be collected from buildings.
 Wastewater will be treated and used onsite.
-Storm water will be directed to nature strips to be filtered before entering water ways.
+Storm water will be directed to ponds and nature strips to be filtered before entering water ways.

 We plan to use grid-tied solar power as this is the most low impact and socially responsible option in New Zealand.
 Grid power in New Zealand is 80% renewable energy.
-During school holidays our solar power will be feedback into the grid.
-Rather than invest in our own batteries that are energy intensive to manufacture we prefer to pay for a grid connection because a cost effective power grid is a social good for all New Zealanders.
+During school holidays our solar power will be fed back into the grid.
+Rather than invest in our own batteries, that are energy intensive to manufacture, we prefer to pay for a grid connection because a cost effective power grid is a social good for all New Zealanders.

 The local climate is notable for high sunshine hours, long summers and mild winters.
 Buildings will be designed to maximise the solar advantage and natural ventilation.
 Outdoor classrooms will be places of beauty and inspiration.

 The development aims to be nett carbon positive and lock up more carbon than was released during construction and running.
-Key elements will be the use of straw and wood in the buildings plus tree planting and the long term increase in soil humus.
-Materials with high embodied energy, such as concrete, will be minimised.
-We hope to find funding to document this aspect.
+Key elements will be the use of straw and wood in the buildings plus tree planting and the long term increase in soil carbon.
+Materials with high embodied energy, such as concrete and steel, will be minimised.
+We hope to find funding to document this aspect as a case study.

 Background to the project